 1880 Census Transcriptions for the Easton Almshouse from Barbara Tourtillott's Easton Web Site.

 There are two extremely valuable online sources for transcriptions of original Easton records.
-One is John A. Maltby's transcription of the Easton Vital Records.
+One is John A. Maltby's transcription of the Easton Vital Records as preserved by the Wayback Machine.
 The other is Barbara Tourtillott's Easton Web Site, including the families index to the town's vital records, 1697-1847, and transcribed pages from town records of warnings out.
 Barbara's site also includes census transcriptions and indices and other Easton records.

 Family Researchers and Websites